-- mental health support
+- mental health support, such as counselling

-- hormone treatment
+- cross-sex hormone treatment (see below)

-- hair removal treatments
+- hair removal treatments, particularly facial hair

-- peer support groups to meet other people with gender dysphoria
+- peer support groups, to meet other people with gender dysphoria

-- relatives' support groups for your family
+- relatives' support groups, for your family

 Hormone therapy may be all the treatment you need to enable you to live with your gender dysphoria.
 The hormones may improve how you feel and mean that you do not need to start living in your preferred gender or have surgery.